 Returning to focusing, this lens will focus as close as half a meter, which is great for capturing foreground objects.

 There is some vigneting that can be fixed quickly with your editing suite.

 On a Digital camera, there is some magenta color shifting on the corners, same thing can be fixed with your editing suite, very easily… you can create a Preset to fix corners and barrel distortion, you simply import the photo and apply a preset.
 If you’d like to try it, download the Lightroom preset here: https://studios81.com/lightroom/

 Lets look at more samples, here you can see that when the lens is focused at infinity there is more purple on the edges always shoot in RAW so I know how much I can fix in post.
 If shooting with Leica M, you can select one of the lens profiles in the camera and fix most of the problem in your JPEGs, but again I shoot RAW so I only set the 21mm

 profile to embed this information in the RAW file.

 You can adapt it to the Sony Alpha 7 cameras, I’ve shot photos and video with this lens on those and performs very well but you need to apply some corrections.
 Here is a shot on the Sony a7 series camera.

-To talk about quality, it feels solid, focuses smoothly and has a nice aperture ring just like any Leica lens.
+How is the quality? it feels solid, focuses smoothly and has a nice aperture ring just like any Leica lens.
 Sharpness, is very sharp but for extreme sharpness you’ll want

 a Leica lens instead.
 Don’t go buy that Leica lens just yet, look at the definition of these photographs.
 Plenty of detail, sharpness, great color, doesn’t flare easily and